Chart Color Schemes

 Educational achievement in Aranda places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Aranda is notably high, with 62.5% of residents aged 15 and above holding university qualifications as of the latest data.
-This compares to national figures of 30.4% for Australia and 43.8% for the SA3 area.
-Bachelor degrees are the most common at 30.7%, followed by postgraduate qualifications at 24.5% and graduate diplomas at 7.3%.
-Vocational pathways account for 16.2% of qualifications among those aged 15 and above, with advanced diplomas at 8.1% and certificates also at 8.1%.
+Educational attainment in Aranda is notably high, with 62.5% of residents aged 15 and above holding university qualifications as of the latest data point.
+This compares to a national average of 30.4% and an SA3 area average of 43.8%.
+Bachelor degrees are the most common, at 30.7%, followed by postgraduate qualifications (24.5%) and graduate diplomas (7.3%).
+Vocational pathways account for 16.2% of qualifications among those aged 15 and above, with advanced diplomas making up 8.1% and certificates also 8.1%.

-Educational participation is high in the area, with 31.9% of residents currently enrolled in formal education as of the latest figures.
+Educational participation is high, with 31.9% of residents currently enrolled in formal education.
 This includes 10.3% in primary education, 9.0% in secondary education, and 7.8% pursuing tertiary education.

 Frequently Asked Questions - Education